albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Exports all selected flight plan formats at once.
 You have to configure paths and select formats for exporting before by selecting :ref:`multiexport-flight-plan-options` below.
-Also disabled if no flight plan has been loaded or created.
+Also Disabled if flight plan is empty.

 Disabled if no flight plan format is selected for export.